andrewhinh/admirer/README.md

 1. Create an AWS Lambda function for the backend:

     ```bash
-    python utils/build_docker.py --ecr_repo_name admirer-backend --update_lambda_func
+    python deploy/aws_lambda.py
     ```

-2. Create a Docker image for the frontend and push to AWS ECR:
+2. Implement continual development by updating the AWS Lambda backend whenever a commit is pushed to the repo and the BERTScore computed F1 score of the pipeline has improved:

     ```bash
-    python utils/build_docker.py --dockerfile_path app_gradio/Dockerfile
-    ```

-3. Pull the frontend Docker image on an AWS EC2 instance:

-    ```bash
-    python utils/build_docker.py --pull_image
-    ```

-4. Run the Docker image:

-    ```bash
-    . ./app_gradio/run_app.sh
-    ```

-5. Serve the app over a permanent ngrok tunnel:

-    ```bash
-    . ./app_gradio/serve_ngrok.sh
-    ```

-6. Implement continual development by updating the AWS Lambda backend when signaled by a pushed commit to the repo and checking if the BERTScore computed F1 score of the pipeline has improved:

-    ```bash
-    . ./backend_setup/cont_deploy.sh
+    . ./deploy/cont_deploy.sh
     ```

 ## Development